Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: Experimental Results in Quantum systems

 To perform the capacity analysis, one must extract measured features from the quantum system as the input $u$ is varied, as exemplified in Fig.\,\ref{fig:Genc1}(a) for the IBMQ \texttt{ibmq\_perth} device.
 For comparison, we also show ideal-device simulations (unitary evolution, no device noise), where slight deviations are observed.
 The agreement with experimental results is improved when the effects of gate errors, readout errors, and qubit relaxation are included, hereafter referred to as ``device noise'' simulations, highlighting both the non-negligible role of device nonidealities, and that our analysis incorporates them.

-The measured features under finite $\NS$ are used to estimate the Gram and covariance matrices (see detailed techniques in Appendix \ref{app:Spectral_finite_statistics}), and to therefore solve the eigenproblem Eq.\,(\ref{eq:eigenprob}) for NSR eigenvalues $\{\beta_k^2\}$.
+The measured features under finite $\NS$ are used to estimate the Gram and covariance matrices, and to therefore solve the eigenproblem Eq.\,(\ref{eq:eigenprob}) for NSR eigenvalues $\{\bar{\beta}_k^2\}$ and eigenvectors $\{\bar{\bm{r}}^{(k)}\}$, as estimators of $\{\beta_k^2\}$ and $\{\bm{r}^{(k)}\}$ (see Eqs.\,(\ref{eq:barbeta2k}-\ref{eq:barrk}) in Appendix \ref{app:tilde_correction} for detailed techniques).
 Typical NSR spectra computed for a random encoding (i.e.~set of rotation parameters) on the device are shown in Fig.\,\ref{fig:Genc1}(b), for $J=0$ (PS) and $J=\pi/2$ (CS), together with corresponding spectra from device noise simulations, with which they agree well.
 We note that at lower $k$, the device NSR eigenvalues are larger than those from ideal simulations, and at larger $k$ deviate from the direct exponential increase (with order) seen in ideal simulations.
 Both these effects are captured by device noise simulations as well and can therefore be attributed to device errors and dissipation.
 The NSR spectra therefore can serve as an effective diagnostic tool for quantum processors and encoding schemes.

 The NSR spectra can be used to directly compute the REC of the corresponding quantum device for finite $\NS$, via Eq.\,(\ref{eq:EC}).
-Practically, at a given $\NS$ only NSR eigenvalues $\beta_k^2 \lesssim \NS$ contribute substantially to the REC.
+Practically, at a given $\NS$ only NSR eigenvalues $\bar{\beta}_k^2 \lesssim \NS$ contribute substantially to the REC.
 An NSR spectrum with a flatter slope therefore has more NSR eigenvalues below $\NS$, which gives rise to a higher capacity.
 Fig.\,\ref{fig:Genc1}(b) shows that the CS generally exhibits an NSR spectrum with a flatter slope than the PS, yielding a larger capacity for function approximation across all sampled $\NS$.

 To more precisely quantify the role of quantum correlations in REC, we introduce the \textit{expected total correlation} (ETC) of the measured state over the input domain of $u$ \cite{Vedral2002, Modi2010},